2009 World Series

 The 2009 World Series was the championship series of Major League Baseball's (MLB) 2009 season.
 As the 105th edition of the World Series, it was a best-of-seven playoff contested between the Philadelphia Phillies, champions of the National League (NL) and defending World Series champions, and the New York Yankees, champions of the American League (AL).
-The Yankees defeated the Phillies, 4 games to 2, winning their 27th World Series championship.
+The Yankees defeated the Phillies, 4 games to 2, winning their 27th World Series championship and their first since 2000.

 The series was played between October 28 and November 4, broadcast on Fox, and watched by an average of roughly 19 million viewers.
 Home field advantage for the Series went to the AL for the eighth straight year as a result of its 4–3 win in the All-Star Game.
 The Phillies earned their berth into the playoffs by winning the National League East.
 The Yankees won the American League East to earn their berth, posting the best record in the Major Leagues.
 The Phillies reached the World Series by defeating the Colorado Rockies in the best-of-five National League Division Series and the Los Angeles Dodgers in the best-of-seven NL Championship Series (NLCS).
 The Yankees defeated the Minnesota Twins in the American League Division Series and the Los Angeles Angels of Anaheim in the AL Championship Series (ALCS) to advance to their first World Series since 2003.
 As a result of their loss, the Phillies became the first team since the Yankees to lose the World Series after winning it the previous year.
 The Phillies were also the last defending champions to make the World Series until the 2025 Dodgers.